Levine Center for the Arts: History

 The tallest building of the complex was to be the Duke Energy Center.
 Also part of the complex would be the Harvey B. Gantt Center for African-American Arts + Culture, the Bechtler Art Museum, and the Wachovia Condominium Tower.

 The Bechtler Museum of Modern Art would hold 1200 works of art assembled by Andreas Bechtler and his family during the previous 75 years, in a 35000 sqft building designed by Mario Botta.

 The Wachovia Condominium Tower would have had 42 floors and 410000 sqft of space, designed by Rule Joy Trammell + Rubio.
-Due to the 2007–2009 financial crisis, the only part of the tower built was the Knight Theater, until the Museum Tower opened in 2017.
+Due to the Great Recession and the 2008 financial crisis, the only part of the tower built was the Knight Theater, until the Museum Tower opened in 2017.

 The Harvey B. Gantt Center for African-American Arts + Culture would have four floors, cost $18.6 million and have 45000 sqft of gallery, classroom, and administrative space.
 It was dedicated October 24, 2009.

 After Wells Fargo announced its takeover of Wachovia, the city said its contract with Wachovia required "successors" to finish the project, after which the city and county would buy the attractions.
 The campus was later renamed for Wells Fargo.
 After large contributions from Duke Energy and the Leon Levine Foundation resulted in the $83 million goal being reached, the Wells Fargo Cultural Campus became Levine Center for the Arts.
 On October 1, 2010, the $56 million 145,000-square-foot Mint Museum Uptown opened, completing the $127 million campus.
 Charlotte's city council changed the name of First Street to Levine Avenue of the Arts, with new signs revealed November 16.